 If you have followed our guide so far, you should now have a good understanding of what it means to operate in a decentralized system.
 You will also understand how much smart contracts can improve the future of business.

 This now leads us on to the subject of what, often referred to as a dApp.
-Before we get into the technology of dApps or decentralized applications, it would first be a good idea to understand the history of regular (centralized) apps and how they function.
+Before we get into the technology of dApps (or, simply - decentralized applications), it would first be a good idea to understand the history of regular (centralized) apps and how they function.
 We’ll then explain why making these apps decentralized is so important.

 A Brief History of Centralized Applications

 In the later days of computers, apps gained the ability to communicate with the World Wide Web.
-A great example of this would be a web browser, which allows a user to send and receive data from anywhere in the world.
+A great example of this would be a web browser that allows a user to send and receive data from anywhere in the world.
 Next came mobile apps, providing the same features and benefits of a PC linked to the internet.

-The key point here is that all of these apps are centralized which is quite the opposite of decentralized applications.
+The key point here is that all of these apps are centralized, which is quite literally the opposite of decentralized applications.
 This might not concern the average user, but if you think about it for a moment, you might start to understand how it affects us.
 There are many ways in which centralized apps affect us and cause issues for us, which is why decentralization is so important!
-Let’s explain that in further detail…

-dApps meaning: Why are dApps so Important and how do dApps Work?
+dApp meaning: Why are dApps so Important and How do dApps Work?

 Facebook — the social media giant — is used by people all over the world.
 Even though it’s banned in China (a country that has an estimated 20% of the global population), there are still more than 2 billion active Facebook accounts in use!

 Think about the amount of private information you give to Facebook.
-Just by creating a Facebook account, you supply personal details such as your full name, date of birth and the country you live in.
-However, through further use of Facebook, you provide so much more than just your name, date of birth and the country you live in.
+Just by creating a Facebook account, you supply personal details such as your full name, date of birth, and the country you live in.
+However, through further use of Facebook, you provide so much more than that.

-Facebook might have access to your location, your photos, where you work, what you eat for breakfast, who you are in a relationship with and whether you have a pet fish.
+Facebook might have access to your location, your photos, where you work, what you eat for breakfast, who you are in a relationship with, and whether or not you have a pet fish.
 Multiply that information by 2 billion users, and the Facebook team have a very large database.
-This data is all held privately on their centralized servers.
+This data is all held privately, on their centralized servers.

 This means that you are trusting Facebook not to abuse the information you have provided them with.
 However, this information is often sold to marketing companies!